Perhaps the most famous Cornish food is, you guessed it, the iconic and delicious Cornish Pasty.

 First introduced in the the 13th century the Cornish Pasty was at first the fare of the royal and rich.
 The fillings were decadent and varied, including venison, seafood like eel, beef or lamb with sumptious gravies and fruits.
 Jane Seymour, wife of Henry the Eighth, was said to be a big fan.

-They are most famously known as lunch for the tin miners who did not have time to surface during the day.
+They are most famously known as a lunch staple for the tin miners who did not have time to surface during the day.
 A good pasty could survive being dropped down a mine shaft!
 The thick crimped crust was held by the miners while eating it, then chucked away.
 Their hands probably had arsenic on from the mining, so really the crust stopped them from getting poisoned.
 Hoggan or ‘Oggy’ is the slang name for a Cornish Pasty.
 When the wives of the miners arrived, they would shout down the mineshaft ‘Oggy!
 Oggy!
 Oggy!’ to which the miners would yell back ‘Oi!
 Oi!
 Oi!’.

 Did you know?!